Los-Angeles-AI-Consulting/Los-Angeles-AI-Consulting.github.io/replit.md

 ## Overview

 This project is a modern, full-stack web application for Los Angeles AI Consulting, built with React, TypeScript, Express, and PostgreSQL.
 It features a professional business website with contact form functionality, modern UI components, and a robust backend API.
+The application is fully prepared for AWS deployment with proper database integration and production configurations.

 ## User Preferences